 As a rig worker and proud owner of a vagina, I am always asked what it’s like for a female working in a predominantly male environment.
 Has spending so much time in this testosterone-fuelled domain ever resulted in the compromise of my femininity?
 Have I experienced any damaging discrimination as a result of my gender?
 And what does the increasing presence of women on rigs mean for the future of the industry?
-The answers to these questions are not important because they are boring as fuck.
-However, as a result of all the interest shown in my job, I decided to keep a note of a few of the shenanigans I have experienced over the past few years so that you have some idea of what I have to put up with on a daily basis.
+This article will not answer any of these questions because, really, who gives a fuck.
+However, as a result of all the interest shown in my job, I decided to keep a note of a few of the shenanigans I have experienced over the past few years so that you have some idea of what we have to put up with on a daily basis.

 There are three main types of reactions when a girl arrives on a rig:

 - There are those who will just come right out and ask if you are single and willing to get your gash smashed by any old member of the drill crew.
 When you say no, they will probably never talk to you again.

 - There are those who will ask you what your name is and if you are single and willing to get your gash smashed by any old member of the drill crew.
 When you say no, they will still drink tea with you and have a laugh.

 - Finally, there are those who will do literally anything to avoid having to talk to you/walk past you/make eye-contact with you.
 They are TERRIFIED of anything with a uterus.
 I like to talk to them about my excruciatingly heavy periods and the invasive processes involved when getting the coil fitted.